dash14/v-network-graph-docs/docs/examples/appearance.md

 </template>
 </demo-tabs>

 ## Z-order of Nodes

 The z-index of nodes can be specified to control the order of the nodes in the z-direction.
 Since there is no concept of z-index in SVG, this feature is achieved by sorting the internal node objects.
 It is disabled by default for performance reasons.
-If `configs.node.zOrder.enable` is set to `true`, this feature will be enabled.
+If `configs.node.zOrder.enabled` is set to `true`, this feature will be enabled.

 In addition to specifying the z-index based on the properties of